annotation/text-fabric/docs/core/Text.md

     There is complete freedom of choosing names for text formats.
     They do not have to complied with the above-mentioned scheme.

-!!! "layout in formats"
+!!! note "layout in formats"
     So far, text formats only result in plain text.
-    A [TF-app](../Implementation/Apps.md) may define and implement extra text formats which may invoke all HTML+CSS styling that you can think of.
+    A TF-app (`tf.applib.app`) may define and implement extra text formats which may invoke all HTML+CSS styling that you can think of.